kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

 To change component job configuration, follow these steps:

 1. In the `config.yaml` file, change the name of the file where the jobs are generated.
-For example, add the suffix `deprecated`.
+For example, add the `deprecated` suffix.
 Change the path to this file in tests accordingly.
 2. Add `until: {last release}` to this configuration.
 It specifies the release until which this component version applies.
 3. Create a new entry with the new configuration.
 Set the `to` field to point to the file responsible for storing jobs.
 4. Add `since: {next release}` to the new entry.
 It specifies the release from which this component version applies.

 See this example:

-Buildpack for the API Controller has changed from `go1.11` to `go.12` in release 1.5.
+Buildpack for the API Controller changed from `go1.11` to `go.12` in release 1.5.
 This is the component configuration before the buildpack change:

 ```yaml
       - to: ../prow/jobs/kyma/components/api-controller/api-controller.yaml